Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Oktober 2025 05.25.05 UTC
+- WIB: Senin, 13 Oktober 2025 06.22.33 UTC
-- WITA: Senin, 13 Oktober 2025 06.25.05 UTC
+- WITA: Senin, 13 Oktober 2025 07.22.33 UTC
-- WIT: Senin, 13 Oktober 2025 07.25.05 UTC
+- WIT: Senin, 13 Oktober 2025 08.22.33 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship